-Lynchburg College will offer registered nurses the opportunity to pursue the master of science in nursing (MSN) without having first completed a bachelor’s degree.
+University of Lynchburg will offer registered nurses the opportunity to pursue the master of science in nursing (MSN) without having first completed a bachelor’s degree.
 The RN to MSN Pathway program will begin in the fall of 2012 and is the first in Central Virginia.

 The program has been developed to address the nursing shortage and improve patient care through expanded educational opportunities.
-Lynchburg College joins 173 other colleges and universities across the country offering the program.
+University of Lynchburg joins 173 other colleges and universities across the country offering the program.

 During the past five years the College has partnered with local medical professionals to conduct two separate studies to determine community and national needs for highly educated health care professionals.
 Meeting these regional needs satisfies a necessary element for an “innovation” economy.
 Communities will thrive or weaken depending upon how “knowledge workers” (workers who earn post-secondary degrees to become highly skilled problem-solvers) are cultivated and retained.